 Toh Soon Cafe in an alleyway on Lebuh Campbell, Pulau Pinang

 There is an endless list of Penang dishes that you must try (I can’t forget the famous assam laksa) but the best part of the city is wandering around and stumbling upon a delicious food stall or restaurant yourself.
-In my next Penang tour post, I’ll show you the best places to visit in the city in between meals.

 Are you on pinterest?
 Use this image to save this post for later!